 Private IaaS Cloud

-CSG built and run a DoC Infrastructure-as-a-service private cloud, very like Amazon EC2 ("Elastic Compute Service"), allowing all DoC users to specify and create Virtual Machines via a convenient web interface, automatically installing OSes on them and deploying them in a matter of minutes.
+CSG built and run a DoC Infrastructure-as-a-service private cloud, allowing all DoC users to specify and create Virtual Machines via a convenient web interface, automatically installing OSes on them and deploying them in a matter of minutes.
+We recently retired our Cloudstack-based first generation private cloud, and have setup our oVirt-based second-generation private cloud.

 - All cloud VMs that you create have an FQDN of the form cloud-vm-XX-NN.doc.ic.ac.uk, and an IP address of the form 146.169.XX.NN.